-Fresh berries are the perfect touch for summer.
-Opt for fresh fruit cups with a mixture of strawberries, raspberries, blueberries, and blackberries to capture the flavors of the season.
+Fresh berries are the perfect touch for warm weather.
+Opt for bright fruit cups with a mixture of strawberries, raspberries, blueberries, and blackberries to capture the flavors of the season.

 Nothing says summer like fresh seafood.
 Set up delicious, light options with an array of sauces for a fun, interactive station.

 Keep salads light and seasonal.
-Fresh arugula, summer strawberries, goat cheese, and almonds can go a long way.
+Flavorful arugula, yummy strawberries, goat cheese, and almonds can go a long way.
 Opt for dressings like poppyseed or balsamic, rather than the heavier ranch or caesar options.

-Capture fresh, summertime options with the addition of mini lobster rolls.
+Capture fresh, summertime flavors with these mini lobster rolls.
 If lobster isn’t your thing, ask your caterer for a spin on this app using chicken or tuna.

 Set up a table with your favorite meats and cheese, crackers, and fruits.
 Your guests will love the variety and the option to move around and make their own charcuterie plate.

-Nothing screams summer like fresh melons.
+Nothing embodies the taste of summer quite like sweet melons.
 Pair cantaloupe with prosciutto for a delicious, creative app.

 Add a splash of color to your menu.
 Beets are the perfect, earthy base for a summer salad or on their own as a side dish.
 Add ricotta and honey to bring out their gorgeous flavor.

 Summer is all about enjoying time in the sunshine, maybe even with a margarita in hand.
-Bring the flavors of summer into the mix with mini fish tacos, and don't forget the lime.
+Bring the flavors of the season into the mix with mini fish tacos, and don't forget the lime.

 Keep your dishes light with the addition of fresh fish such as tuna.
 We love the idea of a delicious tuna tartare appetizer.